Talal El Merhebi: Political career

 While in Taif, Talal was introduced to the President Rafik El Hariri through president Rene Mouawad.

 Talal El Merhebi was an active member in the Islamic reunion with the Mufti Cheikh Hassan Khaled and worked with president Hariri after being elected Prime minister on the approval of the Solidere project.

 All throughout the years Talal El Merhebi continued his work and was a friend and loved by everyone, due to his kind, helpful, and supporting personality.
 According to Talal corruption was unjustified and he tried his best to fight corruption in the political class and that was one of his most important priorities, that's why he didn't abuse his power to make money while others were.
 It's true he came from a wealthy family, but he was a supporter of an anti-corruption cause.

 He presented to the 1992 elections in the North of Lebanon and was elected.
 In 1996 he was reelected and received the highest number of votes between competitors.

 After the elections he created the Independent National party (Al takattol el watani el moustakill) with a group of deputies and ministers like Minister Sleiman Frangie, Minister Talal Erslan, Cheikh El Khazen and many others.
 He presented many proposals for laws and regulation for the betterment of the society with some of his colleagues like Botross Harb, Khatshik Babikian and Mohamad Beydoun.

 He presided the parliamentary emigrants committee as well as both the Lebanese-Italian and the Lebanese-Japanese friendship committees.

 In the year 2000, he presented to the elections with the same allies but the Syrian officers worked their best on failing him using all sort of methods, like threatening and imprisoning his supporters, and with all that the difference was minimal.

 Talal El Merhebi kept his place as a leader in the region and he still is exercising his political life due to the strong ties he had made with a lot of the government officials and is known to be a man of Justice, Equality and fairness.

-On October 14, 2012, The Lebanese Decision movement is launched by Talal El-Merhebi, the launching ceremony is symbolic and one of a kind; priests and Muslim sheikhs are seated next to each other in the ceremony and the public unity is cited as one of the main objectives of the movement.
+On October 14, 2012, The Lebanese Decision movement was launched by Talal El-Merhebi, the launching ceremony is symbolic and one of a kind; priests and Muslim sheikhs were seated next to each other in the ceremony and the public unity is cited as one of the main objectives of the movement.

 Also strong emphasis was made regarding the women's role in the society, "she is there to lead instead of be led".